q1x/listlld/README.md

 The names of the discovery fields can be specified through the `--name` and `--value` arguments.

 ### Recommended usage in Zabbix
-Place the file `listlld` in the `ExternalScripts` directory on your Zabbix server (and/or proxies).
+Place the file `listlld` in the [ExternalScripts](https://www.zabbix.com/documentation/4.0/manual/appendix/config/zabbix_server) directory on your Zabbix server (and/or proxies).

-On your host or template, create a `usermacro` that contains the list of 'discovered' items:
+On your host or template, create a [usermacro](https://www.zabbix.com/documentation/4.0/manual/config/macros/usermacros) that contains the list of 'discovered' items:

 `{$MYLLDLIST}` = `foo:123,bar:456,baz:789`

-You can now create a discovery rule on the host/template using an external check with the following key (mind the `"`):
+You can now create a discovery rule on the host/template using an [external check](https://www.zabbix.com/documentation/4.0/manual/config/items/itemtypes/external) with the following key (mind the quotes!):
 ```
 listlld["{$MYLLDLIST}"]
 ```